 Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I'll meet you there.
 When the soul lies down in that grass, the world is too full to talk about.

 I painted this with imagined color.
 It's based on the only known photograph of American painter Max Bohm 1868 - 1923.
 The photographer is unknown.
 Bohm in his later years lived and worked in Bronxville, NY and summered in Provincetown, MA.
 My favorite of his paintings is this portrait of his wife, Zella Newcombe Bohm.

-A small knife study of the self portrait by a young Eugene Delacroix.
+A small knife and brush interpretation of the self portrait by a young Eugene Delacroix.
 His attire feels ecclesiastical, which is fitting for a high priest of the French Romantic painters.
-Yet, unlike most romantics, apparently, Delacroix was driven by a sense of individualism sans overt sentimentality.
+Apparently, unlike most romantics, Delacroix was driven by a sense of individualism sans overt sentimentality.
 Baudelaire said of him, "Delacroix was passionately in love with passion, but coldly determined to express passion as clearly as possible."
-For Eugene, we chose the lovely company of a La Chapelle Bordeaux and a jazz vocal mix with large helpings of Melody Gardot, Keren Ann, original Norah Jones and the tragic Amy Winehouse, finished with a Romeo & Julieta Montecristo white series.
+For Eugene, we enjoyed a La Chapelle Bordeaux, large helpings of Melody Gardot, Keren Ann, original Norah Jones and tragic Amy Winehouse, finished with a Romeo & Julieta Montecristo white series.
 We hope he would not be offended by the crude strokes and the rough edges.

 Sunday evening, en route to dinner in Wallingford, we met Sev at Gouveia Vineyard in the hills above the village.
 Traces of last week's blizzard patched the ridge.
 The cabernet was noble and the sunset beyond mesmerizing.
 There is something perfect to be felt at vineyard in winter.